 A tax professional can also qualify as an EA if he has worked for the IRS for at least five years in a position that requires extensive knowledge of the tax code and its applications.

 Of course, simply passing the SEE or working for the IRS for five years is almost too easy.
 We're talking taxes and the IRS here, after all, and this is a prestigious designation.
 EAs must also have or obtain a Preparer Tax Identification Number (PTIN) from the IRS, but this is required of anyone who prepares or even helps a taxpayer prepare a federal tax return.

 This is an ongoing requirement.
 PTINs must be renewed periodically.

 An enrolled agent must additionally pass a "tax compliance check."
 Her own personal tax records must be in order.
 She can't owe the IRS and all her returns due to date must have been filed.

 Like CPAs and tax attorneys, EAs can handle all types of tax matters and can represent their clients' interests before the IRS.
 The client does not necessarily have to be present—EAs are authorized to appear in place of their clients.
 Enrolled agents focus exclusively on tax accounting, but this includes audits, appeals, and collections.

 EAs have some limited client privilege under the terms of the IRS Restructuring and Reform Act of 1998.
 The Act provides for confidentiality between the agent and his client under some circumstances involving audits and collections.
 Your EA does not have to divulge information to the IRS that you've confided in him unless it concerns the preparation and filing of your tax returns.

 Is the Designation Permanent?

 EAs must complete 72 hours of continuing education courses every three years.
-Those who are also members of the National Association of Enrolled Agents must complete 30 hours per year for three years for a total of 90 hours.
+Those who are also members of the National Association of Enrolled Agents (NAEA) must complete 30 hours per year for three years for a total of 90 hours.

 How Can You Find an Enrolled Agent?